Quantcast

 Shutterstock

 Sleep is a simple yet very effective way to recover from a case of burnout.
 Sadly, sleep can also be hard to come by when you're feeling overwhelmed or stressed.
 It has been very easy for me to feel guilty for honoring my body with rest in my experience.
 The pressure of guilt had caused me to push myself when I had nothing left.
-My lack of rest also contributed to mood and productivity.
+My lack of rest also contributed to my mood and productivity.
 When our bodies lack rest, our brains are naturally less alert and reactive.

 Making sleep a priority has helped me recover from several cases of burnout.
 There are many benefits to resting your body.
-According to health.gov, a few of those benefits are thinking clearer, interpreting conversations, reducing stress, anxiety, mood, and overall productivity.
+According to health.gov, a few of those benefits are thinking clearer, interpreting conversations, and reducing stress, anxiety, mood, and overall productivity.
 Our bodies and brains need rest for us to operate as our best selves.

 Sun